keepselvesreal/Vault/Resources/learning-test-driven-development/ch12/feature-list.md

-~~Determine exchange rate based on the currencies involved(from->to)~~ ~~Improve error handling when exchange rates are unsepcified~~ ~~Improve the implementation of exchange rates~~
+~~Determine exchange rate based on the currencies involved(from->to)~~ ~~Improve error handling when exchange rates are unsepcified~~ ~~Improve the implementation of exchange rates~~ ~~Allow exchange rates to be modified~~
-Allow exchange rates to be modified
+Continuously integrate our code